wso2/docs-is/en/docs/setup/migrating-userstore-managers.md

 | reportPath | Absolute path for the dry report.
 This is required in the dry run mode. |

-Following configurations are only needed to migrate a few tenants.
-Configuration format should be similar to the one mentioned below. tenant-param is a place holder name to represent each tenant uniquely.
-Ex: tenant1
+The following configurations are only needed to migrate a few tenants.
+The format should be similar to the one mentioned below. `Tenant-param` is a place holder name to represent each tenant uniquely, e.g., tenant1.

 ```
 -